juhasev/sample-ninja-help/member-app-options.md

 **Show next-tier rewards**

 Keeps the rewards page populated with next-tier rewards that will become available if more points are earned.
-For example, if a panelist has accumulated $15 dollars worth of points rewards, the panelist would see all the rewards with values $5, $10 and $20 (next tier above the current balance).
+For example, if a panelist has accumulated $15 dollars worth of reward points, the panelist would see all the rewards with values $5, $10 and $20 (next tier above the current balance).
+If the panelist is new, they would see all the $5 rewards.

 > Enabling this setting is recommended.
 This also enables panelists to see "future rewards" on their rewards page and encourage further participation.